premAI-io/state-of-open-source-ai/model-formats.md

 % TODO: write top level content around what all formats are and why it's booming (likely add a picture), update future developments for each section of formats
-% TODO: add a section at the end saying feel free to make a pr if you want to extend anything, specially `To read more` parts
 % TODO: thoughts - onnx being truely open sourced, it can be so much more compared to other formats, since there's no single-entity/company benefit kind of situation around it.